BlaireLeone/bulma-clean-theme/bear-drama.md

 ---
 title: The Four Horsemen of the Gradually Urbanizing Black Bear
-subtitle: Why residents in California may be seeing more Black Bears in the future
+subtitle: Why black bears may be showing up more often in California communities
 layout: page
 show_sidebar: false
 menubar: portfolio_menu